 The answer? eBay.
 We have found scores of low-cost lovelies throughout our daily trawls of the popular online marketplace.
 There are amazing kilims and antique Turkish and Persian rugs at insanely affordable prices.
 The fun is in the hunt.

 This is one of our favorite tips because you get the biggest bang for your buck.
 For the cost of a few yards of fabric, you can turn any table, regardless of its condition, into desirable décor.
-For quality, economical finds turn to Home Depot or Michaels, but a quick Yelp search will provide ample fabric store options in your area too.
+For quality, economical finds turn to Home Depot, Michaels, Rough Linen, or Athena Calderon's favorite, Silk & Willow but a quick Google search will provide ample fabric store options in your area too.

 Once you've found a few fabrics you like, purchase the minimum sample yardage to test them out in your house first before committing to the full size.
 It's amazing how good something can look in your mind, only to appear the exact opposite in reality.
 This small outlay will pay off in dividends.